-(5) If coursework and assessment are recognized, the grades are to be transferred - insofar as the grading schemes are comparable - and taken into account in the overall grade according to the key to grading set out in § 14.
+(4) If coursework and assessment are recognized, the grades are to be transferred - insofar as the grading schemes are comparable - and taken into account in the overall grade according to the key to grading set out in § 14.
 If the grading schemes are not comparable, a note is made of a "pass," and in this case the result will not be included in the calculation of module grades or the overall grade and the rules regarding its calculation are applied in the light of this fact.
 Accredited grades may be identified as such in the Transcript of Records.
+In addition, the board of examiners may establish regulations for the conversion of grades given at another institution of higher education, particularly those of a partner university.